ButterscotchV/Discord-Trojan-Research/README.md

 # Discord Trojan Research
 A repository of Discord trojans for research purposes. **Please DO NOT execute anything from this repository**, the executables and code within this repository is harmful and will potentially steal your information.
 Do research with care.

+## Disclaimer
+Please do not use any of the code within this repository for anything other than research and analysis.
+This repository exists for the express purpose of virus analysis, promoting awareness of the effects of running these viruses, and reporting the viruses to the appropriate authorities.

 ## Submissions
 I am open to sample submissions, feel free to send any submissions by email or through the GitHub issues.